GBP/USD: Under pressure below the near term downtrend – Commerzbank

-According to Karen Jones, analyst at Commerzbank, GBP/USD is under pressure while capped by the near term downtrend at 1.3156 to head back to the 55 day ma at 1.2997.
+Karen Jones, analyst at Commerzbank, suggests that GBP/USD is under pressure while capped by the near term downtrend at 1.3119 and has already eroded the 55 day ma at 1.3002.

 Key Quotes